mahoney1/docs/commercialpaper-query-tutorial.md

 ### Transaction #4: Execute a `redeem` transaction as Balaji@DigiBank - six months later

-The time has come, in this Commercial Paper's lifecycle, for the Commercial paper to be redeemed by its owner (Digibank), at face value, and recoup the investment outlay.
-There is a client application, called `redeem.js` which will perform this task, and its it needs to use `bart@hedgematic` identity to perform it (currently the `redeem.js` sample script uses `balaji's` identity, but because Hedgematic bought the paper from Digibank, we need to redeem it as Hedgematic !
+The time has come, in this Commercial Paper's lifecycle, for the Commercial paper to be redeemed by its current owner (Hedgematic), and at face value, so it recoup its investment outlay.
+There is a client application, called `redeem.js` which will perform this task, and it needs to use `bart@hedgematic` identity to perform it (currently the `redeem.js` sample script uses `balaji's` identity, but because Hedgematic bought the paper from Digibank, we need to modify it to redeem it properly as Hedgematic !

 1. From the same directory `commercial-paper/organization/digibank/application` - edit the file `redeem.js`